Snowy peaks of Savoy

 The Art of Charcuterie

-Never serve charcuterie too cold.
-Take your diots and your dry-cured Savoie ham out at least 30 minutes before tasting to release the aromas.
+Never serve cold cuts too cold.
+Take your diots and your Savoy cured ham out at least 30 minutes before tasting to release the aromas.

 The Pantheon of Alpine Flavors